South Africa women's national under-19 cricket team

 The South Africa women's under-19 cricket team represents South Africa in international under-19 women's cricket.
 The team is administrated by Cricket South Africa.

 The team played their first official international matches against India in late 2022 and early 2023, in preparation for the 2023 Under-19 Women's T20 World Cup, the first ever international women's under-19 cricket competition, held in South Africa.
 They reached the Super Six stage at the inaugural tournament.

 History

 The inaugural Women's Under-19 World Cup was scheduled to take place in January 2021, but was postponed multiple times due to the COVID-19 pandemic.
-The tournament was eventually scheduled to take place in 2023, in South Africa.
+The tournament would eventually take place in January 2023, in South Africa.
 As the host nation, South Africa qualified automatically for the tournament.

 In December 2022, the side competed in one of South Africa's domestic competitions, the Women's T20 Super League, losing all of their completed matches.
 Later in December and in January 2023, they played a five-match T20I series against India.
 At the Under-19 T20 World Cup, the side reached the Super Six stage, in which they finished fourth in their group.